-- Finish configuring trunks before you connect the corresponding network cables between switches to avoid creating a loop. - ◆ You can create up to 12 trunks on a switch, with up to eight ports per trunk. - The ports at both ends of a connection must be configured as trunk ports. - When configuring static trunks on switches of different types, they must be compatible with the Cisco EtherChannel standard. - The ports at both ends of a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - Any of the Gigabit ports on the front panel can be trunked together, including ports of different media types. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - ◆ STP, VLAN, and IGMP settings can only be made for the entire trunk.
+- Finish configuring trunks before you connect the corresponding network cables between switches to avoid creating a loop. - You can create up to 26 trunks on a switch, with up to eight ports per trunk. - The ports at both ends of a connection must be configured as trunk ports. - When configuring static trunks on switches of different types, they must be compatible with the Cisco EtherChannel standard. - The ports at both ends of a trunk must be configured in an identical manner, including communication mode (i.e., speed, duplex mode and flow control), VLAN assignments, and CoS settings. - When using an LAG composed of all 10G ports, different transceiver types may be used as long as the speed of each member port is the same. - Any of the ports on the front panel can be trunked together, including ports of different media types as long as the speed of each member port is the same. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - STP, VLAN, and IGMP settings can only be made for the entire trunk.

-Configuring a Static Use the Interface > Trunk > Static page to create a trunk, assign member ports, and Trunk configure the connection parameters.
+Configuring a Use the Interface > Trunk > Static page to create a trunk, assign member ports, and Static Trunk configure the connection parameters.